tshepang/blog/content/computing/project of note: Debian Installer.rst

-I've looked at pretty installers like that of Ubuntu and Fedora, and they are all so easy to use that nobody would dare say "I can't install Linux!".
-And then whenever I install Debian, I don't really see how much harder it is to use.
-It is far uglier though, so I guess that also makes it intimidating.
+I've looked at pretty installers like that of Ubuntu and Fedora, and they are all very easy and slick.
+But whenever I install Debian, I don't really see how much harder it is to use, though it's a lot uglier.

 Anyways, what triggered this post is the following tit-bit: